| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Public policy refers to government strategies addressing public concerns.**
+Rationale: Public policy refers to government strategies addressing public concerns.** - What is one way citizens can participate in democracy?

 A. Ignore elections